CoolPluginsTeam/ai-auto-translator-for-wordpress-plugins/README.md

 8. Save the language file to view the translated strings within it.
 9. Change the site language by navigating to **Settings >> General** and selecting your desired language from the **Site Language** dropdown.
 10. Finally, visit your theme or plugin settings page to see all strings translated into your selected language.

+### Try It Yourself!

+A plugin specially designed for WordPress developers and website owners.
+If you’re tired of manual translations, give our plugin a try.
+We’re confident you’ll love it as it saves hours of work through the power of automation with Chrome’s AI!

 ### 📦 Installation